nathansbradshaw/ideationStorm-spring/readme.md

 Did docker start up correctly?
 Is port 3306 currently in use by another program?
 **Possible solutions:**
 Kill whatever is running on port 3306.
-I like to use the below command.
+Note: you should identify what program is using the port before running the following command.

 ```shell
 npx kill-port 3306